john77eipe/SpringLabs/ReadMe.md

 The use case is simple.

-The fictional customer needs a online e-commerce store for his pizza outlet.
+> A fictional customer needs a online e-commerce store for his pizza outlet.

 ## Phase 1 deliverables